The evolution of identity verification

 The Babylonian and Roman Empire

 The Roman Empire set a new standard for counting the population.
 The censor (443 BC) was the magistrate collecting population statistics and overseeing tax collection.
-To keep track of the growing population, the Romans conducted a consensus every five years.
+The Romans conducted a consensus every five years to keep track of the growing population.
 Families were summoned to return to the man’s place of birth to be counted.

 The data collected included personal information like family ties, wealth, and owned property.
 A registered citizen could be called up for military service or receive grain.
-Various documents dating from that era are still common today, such as deeds, citizenship records, and birth certificates.
+Various documents dating from that era, such as deeds, citizenship records, and birth certificates, are still common today.
 Romans did not carry proof of identity with them.
 Proving their existence and rights was done by word of mouth.

 The origin of the passport

 The concept has been as old as empires and countries.
-Visiting a foreign country required to be under the ruler’s protection to avoid getting into trouble.
+Visiting a foreign country required being under the ruler’s protection to avoid getting into trouble.
 The first documents and royal letters served as visas.
 Passports today embrace the possibilities of modern technology with microchips, biometrics, and barcodes.